Monday, January 26, 2026

 ii.
 Geometry, Mensuration & Trigonometry

 iii.
-Statistics & Probability
+Sets, Combinatorics & Probability

 v.
 Logical Reasoning